 Don’t believe it?
 Take a look at the average IQ scores around the world here.
 By these standards, we should only be hiring people from Hong Kong and Singapore.
 But PMs are not average, you say?
 Maybe.
 But it is reasonable to believe that the PMs are similarly above the average.

 The above extends to personality tests too, to an extent.
 Although we are better at avoiding the use of personality tests to create biases in the interview process.
-Sometimes, personality tests structured for one part of the world simply does not work in another.
+Sometimes, personality tests structured for one part of the world simply do not work in another.
 For instance, one (global) personality test we tried in the past gave the exact same assessment for 124 individuals tested.
 A fat lot of good that did us.
 That’s not to say there isn’t a place in the interview process for a select few tests.
 A suitable cognitive ability test such as can be found at https://wonderlic.com/wonscore/cognitive/ can be helpful when trying to narrow down your pool of candidates.
 If you are looking to discover a candidate’s ability to learn, adapt, solve problems, and understand relevant instructions then a cognitive ability test might be the perfect solution.
 This leads us on to our next point.

 Discuss ways to solve a real-world problem.

 The best way to figure out how a PM candidate thinks is to ask them to solve a problem you are facing.
 Even if you don’t hire the candidate, you at least have a good sense of how to solve your problem.
 Meet in person to discuss a problem you are facing.
 Do not use vague, irrelevant, or abstract problems: it is insulting to a senior PM candidate if you ask him to solve a problem involving circles, squares, and triangles.
 Better questions involve:

 - Take a look at our product page.
 A lot of people appear to be coming to the product pages, but very few are clicking on the Add to Cart button.
 What could be possible reasons?